can3p/pcom/README.md

 platform.
 Popular users also skew the platform towards self promotion.

 If there is no focus on pageviews, we can also design a platform to be a bad platform to become an influencer.
+For example the lack of any sort of analytics could be a feature.

 In case the plarform has no outliers in terms of connections it should be relatively cheap to run it even on a very low budget - small user payments and donations.

+## Alternatives

+There are several alternatives for long form posts that we can consider:

+### Standalone blogs

+Standalone blog with rss and comments works for some people, since it provides total control over the presentation and the content, no big corporation has any even remote rights on the content.
+The drawback is the lack of social graph and discovery.
+It works for many people in terms of building the brand and the audience, it's a more challenging task to make it work with a group of friends.

+The private communities approach is centralised, however non-vc and open approach should make it less of an issue.

+### Fediverse

+Fediverse has primary focus on the federation and that's a noble goal to have.
+I allows to build separate communitities with different types of rules and allowed behaviors while providing a way to interact with users from different instances.

+The challenging part of this approach is privacy since it's really hard to manage content visibility across different instances, the nomadic identity is even more challenging.

+Current manifest proposes to design a solution that does not try to solve the problem in a perfect way.
+Different instances can be done, it's possible to migrate between them with import/export and no comments between instance.
+It may be not for everyone and that's fine.

+### Substack

+Substack is the most recent platform for long form content and arguable a very successfull one.
+It's possible to limit the audience and monetise it in different ways.

+It's more bent towards professional journalism which again generates a certain kind if user dynamics.
+The idea behind this manifesto works against any kind of monetisation explisitly since it's purpose is to have private notes.
+Some users may want to get paid for their content and there are different platforms for that already.

 ## That's it!